Mattnificent310/REACT_ASSESSMENT/README.md

 # REACT_ASSESSMENT
-Simple Health Tracking Application Built with React.j an dPrimeReact
+Simple Health Tracking Application Built with React.js an dPrimeReact

+Open workspace in VSCode
+New Terminal
+Run these commands
 npm install
 npm start